Published

 However, if your code is outdated, inconsistently distributed, not easily accessed, or let’s just say it – boring – it probably won’t make the impact you want.
 So, if this post has you thinking about the state of your code of conduct, good!
 Perhaps it’s time to revisit your current code and better leverage this valuable tool.
 When the entire workforce understands your organization’s mission, values and expectations, it is easier to hold people accountable and all work towards a common goal.

-There are many examples of what good looks like – and NAVEX is here to help develop and agile and interactive code of conduct that is customized for your organization.
+There are many examples of what good looks like – and NAVEX is here to help develop an agile and interactive code of conduct that is customized for your organization.
 To learn more about the new web-based code of conduct and our other Code of Conduct solutions: